liamwalsh1980/Milestone-Project-2/README.md

 * The header across all pages is the same.
 * The test logo 'THE EURO FOOTBALL QUIZ' is at the top left in uppercase using the font-family: 'Bebas Neue', cursive (fall back).
 The color is Boston Blue and when hovered over will turn Dark Blue to show its a link to the homepage.
 * The navigation bar is positioned to the right and highlights all pages for the user to click on.
 The font styling is the default font-family: 'Mukta', sans-serif (fall back).
 The color for the page titles within the navigation bar is the default Boston Blue.
-When hovering over any of the page titles the color of the page title changes to Dark Blue and increased in size from 20px to 30px.
+When hovering over any of the page titles the color of the page title changes to Bright Orange and increased in size from 20px to 30px.
 * The header is fixed to the top so that it will travel with the user as they scroll down the webpage.
 * Bootstrap5 was used to create this header navigation bar with text logo.
 * I decided to add the bootstrap class container-fluid to the header for improved responsiveness on all screen sizes.